Tienstra/Tienstra/README.md

 ### Hi there 👋

-I am a Student of Applied Mathematics, here to share some code.
+I am a Research Assistant in Statistics.
+Just sharing some fun projects with you.
 <!--
 **Tienstra/Tienstra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.